ivanitlearning/learning-k8s/README.md

 * [Troubleshooting clusters doc](https://kubernetes.io/docs/tasks/debug-application-cluster/debug-cluster/)

-* Display info on running endpoints for master node `kubectl cluster-info`
+* Display info on running endpoints for master node `kubectl cluster-info`, can also specify `--kubeconfig`.

+* If you need to you can [reset kubeadm](https://www.ibm.com/docs/en/fci/1.1.0?topic=tk-worker-node-missing-from-kubernetes-cluster-after-node-restart) on a worker node with `kubeadm reset` then run this to generate the token on the master node `kubeadm token create --print-join-command` and use that to join the cluster again.

 ## 11.4 Network troubleshooting